 📉 How the Traditional View: “Diversify Across Asset Classes to reduce portfolio risk” is incomplete diversification

 For decades, investors have been taught that diversification is the golden rule of portfolio construction.
-The logic sounds reasonable: don’t put all your eggs in one basket — spread your wealth across stocks, bonds, dividend-paying assets, international funds, and more.
-But here’s the problem: This approach assumes risk equals volatility, and that diversification between asset classes is the only path to reduce it optimally.
+The logic sounds reasonable: don’t put all your eggs in one basket but spread your wealth across stocks, bonds, dividend-paying assets, international funds, and more.
+But here’s the problem: This approach assumes risk equals volatility, and that the relationship (correlation) between asset classes remain constant and diversification is the only path to reduce it optimally.

 7/1/20253 min read

-While diversification has some merits, most traditional portfolios (like the classic 60/40 mix) rely on beta exposure — passive exposure to market risk.
+While diversification has some merits, most traditional portfolios (like the classic 60/40 mix) rely on beta exposure, a passive exposure to market risk.
 They are not strategies, they are allocations.
 And without dynamic risk management, even a well-diversified beta portfolio can suffer large drawdowns when markets move together, as they often do in crises.

 🎯 The Right Question: “How Much Should I Allocate to the Most Efficient Strategy?”